 By planting your spring bulbs behind perennials, the spent bulb’s foliage that has to basically die back in place can be hidden once the perennial plant emerges for the season.

-Know When to Plant Spring-Blooming Bulbs
+Know When to Start Planting Flower Bulbs in Fall

 The best time for planting spring bulbs is up until the ground is frozen.